Spheres-cu/subdx-dl/README.md

   --verbose -v          Be in verbose mode.
   --no-choose, -nc      Download the default match subtitle available.
 Show all the available subtitles to download is de default behavior.
   --Season, -S          Search for Season.
+  --search-imdb, -si    Search first for the IMDB id or title.
   --force, -f           Override existing subtitle file.
   --version -V          Show program version.
   --title -t "<string>" _ Set the title to search instead of getting it from the file name.
 This option is invalid if --imdb is setting.